danawoodruff/SQLAlchemy/README.md

-Surfs Up!
+## Surfs Up!

-This exercise utlizes Pandas, SQLAlchemy, SQLite, and Flask to analyze weather date in Hawaii.
+This exercise utlizes Pandas, SQLAlchemy, SQLite, and Flask to analyze weather data in Hawaii.

 ## Climate Analysis and Exploration